Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Lombiq.Vsix.Orchard/Readme.md

 ## Tools

 - Dependency Injector: when a class is opened in the editor you can inject a dependency with this feature.
 Type the dependency name, hit Enter and it will be injected.
 Can be invoked from under the Tools menu as "Inject Dependency".
 - Orchard Error Log Watcher: watches the Orchard error log and if the log file exists and is not empty then notifies the user by making a button in the "Orchard Log Watcher" toolbar enabled.
 Clicking this button will open the error log using the default application.
 The feature can be turned off in the Options -> Orchard Log Watcher page.
 Turning the feature on and off also makes the related toolbar visible or hidden on the toolbar strip.
+And wait, there's more!
+This feature also supports [BlinkStick](https://www.blinkstick.com/) USB LED sticks that can light up when an error happens!
+Just plug in your BlinkStick (all of them should be compatible but only tested with [Nano](https://www.blinkstick.com/products/blinkstick-nano)) and it'll work.

 ## Source repositories